top of page

 Once the general page layout was approved, I moved on to creating a UI that the developer could use to bring the dashboard to life.

-While I worked on the UI, I kept in touch with the product owner to ensure it was coming together the way they intended.
-There were tweaks along the way that also impacted the overall layout like switching the tax form release schedule with the "will I get X tax form" table.
-Eventually we landed on the final designs shown below (I created both light and dark mode versions as Computershare was looking to implement dark mode across their applications).
+While I worked on the UI, I kept in touch with the product owner to ensure it was coming together the way they envisioned.
+There were tweaks along the way that also impacted the overall layout - like switching the tax form release schedule with the "will I get X tax form" table.

 Taxes - dark mode.png